anupreeya24/Experiment-10/README.md

 3. **Display Values**:
    - Print the values of `a` and `b` after the swap function is called.

-Here’s the algorithm for the code you provided, which demonstrates how to swap two integers using pointers:

 ### Algorithm to Swap Two Integers Using Pointers